siddhant-khisty/team/README.md

 - [Susmita Dey](https://twitter.com/its_SusmitaDey)

 ## Website
-Woudld work on open sourcing our websites.
+Would work on open sourcing our websites.
 - TBD

 ## Content